Dinner For Two

 JAMES

 Actually, my wife is meeting me here.
-If it wouldn’t be too much trouble, can we get a chocolate one with two straws when she arrives?
-We used to share one every time we came here for a date.
+If it wouldn’t be too much trouble, can we get a chocolate milkshake with two straws when she arrives?
+We used to share one every time we came here on a date.

 WAITRESS